spottsdd/katacoda-scenarios/service-focused-observability/step1.md

 `docker-compose -f docker-compose-traffic-replay.yml up`{{execute}}

-Once the traffic replay begins, we can take a look at the issues we've seen since the new team rolled out their first few microservices.
+Once the traffic replay begins, we can take a look at the issues we've seen since the team rolled out their first few microservices.

-There have been reports that the new `advertisements-service` broke the website.
-With the new deployment on staging, the `frontend` team has blamed the `ads-service` team, and the `advertisements-service` team has blamed the ops team.
+There have been reports that the new `advertisements-service` broke the website after the new deployment in the development environment.
+The `frontend` team has blamed the `ads-service` team, and the `advertisements-service` team has blamed the ops team.

 We'll use the Datadog APM trace library to instrumented our code.
 Let's see what's *really* been breaking our application.